oshaughnessy/sierramountainll/_posts/2023-01-18-league-age.md

 It's not always the only factor, though -- you can see that there's some overlap in the groups below.
-Players who want to play in AAA and above will need to attend an assessment.
+Players who want to play in AAA and above will need to attend a tryout/evaluation.
 One or more are offered before every season begins.

 SMLL has established the following age groups: